 Supplementary Text S1.
 Statistical estimation of sample size.

 We calculated the number of person-years in each arm of the trial based on incidence rates and on proportional hazards.
 We calculated the sample size of the trial necessary to estimate a VES of 0.8 with a statistical power of 0.9 (z2) and a significance level of 0.05 (z1) [33].
 Based on incidence rates, the required number of person-years y to detect a minimum VES against the primary clinical endpoint of 0.3 was calculated as

+y=(z1+z2)21/rp+1/rv[ln(RR/RRL)]2, (S1)